FAQs: Sussex Community Foundation and East Brighton Trust

 Your application will be scored and presented to the East Brighton Trust Grants Panel after the grants deadline.
-You will be advised of the Panel's decision by mid September.
+You will be advised of the Panel's decision around 6 weeks after the deadline.

 - Your application should now be submitted via the Sussex Community Foundation website online application form.
 No small grants application should be submitted to East Brighton Trust directly.

 - Instead of having a one month window to apply for a grant as before, you can now apply at any time up until the grant-giving deadlines.
 The next deadlines for applications are 5pm on the following dates:

 Friday 11th January 2019

 - The East Brighton Trust Small Grants Fund is open to all not-for-profit organisations, including charities, community and voluntary groups.